rubenlaureys/BB-Forecast-Home/README.md

 # BB-Forecast-Home

 The weatherforecast module is one of the default modules of the MagicMirror.
-This module displays the weather forecast for the coming week, including an an icon to display the current conditions, the minimum temperature and the maximum temperature.
+This module displays the weather forecast for the coming week, including an icon to display the current conditions, the minimum temperature and the maximum temperature.

 Using the module